‘Like being inside an oven’: Extreme weather batters imprisoned people

 For Mota, the director of Sister Warriors, part of the solution begins with a culture change.
 She laboured as a firefighter for nearly three of her seven years behind bars, and she observed how imprisoned people were perceived as dangerous or deserving of punishment.

-That mentality, Mota said, contributes to how imprisoned people are treated during periods of extreme weather.
+That mentality, Mota said, contributes to how incarcerated people are treated during periods of extreme weather.
 And that risk of withering heat, blistering cold or weather-related disasters is ever-present.

 “It’s not a matter of if, but when.
 Things are moving at an accelerated pace.
 There’s going to be more fires, more heat,” she said.